glimpse-editor/glimpse-editor.github.io/content/about.md

 [Return to top](#contents)

 ## Do you intend to replace the GNU Image Manipulation Program? {#do-you-intend-to-replace-the-gnu-image-manipulation-program}
 No, this project does not intend to supplant the GNU Image Manipulation Program.
 You may have noticed we already link to [their donations page](https://www.gimp.org/donating/) throughout our documentation and we periodically donate a portion of our own funds to the upstream project.

 The Glimpse project is also run entirely by passionate enthusiasts.
 Development on the GNU Image Manipulation Program will continue as normal with same core group of developers and be entirely unhindered by this project.

 We anticipate in the coming months and years that Glimpse will be a place where people can experiment with fixes that upstream may not have had the resources to work on and new ideas that upstream may have felt unable or unwilling to try for legacy reasons.

-If we come up with some popular improvements that really enhance the user experience then we would assist with contributing them back upstream so the wider community can benefit.
+If we come up with some popular improvements that really enhance the user experience or fix bugs that impact both projects, then we would assist with contributing them back upstream so the wider community can benefit.

 [Return to top](#contents)

 ## Is forking the project a duplication of effort? {#is-forking-the-project-a-duplication-of-effort}
-No, because we are not reimplementing a 20+ year old codebase from scratch.
+No, because there are [at least three well-articulated problems](#why-are-you-forking) that justify our fork existing.

 From our point of view we are simply exercising [our software freedoms](https://www.gnu.org/philosophy/free-sw.html) by forking the project and redistributing a modified version for others to benefit from.
 This is fully in accordance with the spirit and requirements of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html) and [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html) as they both apply to this project.

-There are early plans to write a new GUI front-end with more modern technologies in parallel to our current efforts, but that will take a number of years to produce and will still rely on the same GEGL and BABL libraries that the GNU Image Manipulation Program developers maintain.
+There are early plans to write a new image editor with more modern technologies in parallel to our current efforts, but that will take a number of years to produce.

 [Return to top](#contents)

 ## Which operating systems do you support? {#which-operating-systems-do-you-support}
 We support systems running Windows 7 or newer, and modern variants of GNU/Linux.

-Unfortunately we are not able to support MacOS at this time.
-We recommend [Seashore](http://libregraphicsworld.org/blog/entry/meet-seashore-free-image-editor-for-macos) as an alternative.
+Unfortunately we are not able to support MacOS at this time, but that is planned for the future.
+For the time being, we recommend using [Seashore](http://libregraphicsworld.org/blog/entry/meet-seashore-free-image-editor-for-macos) as an alternative.

 [Return to top](#contents)